saahilr7/Energy-Prediction-of-Buildings/README.md

 We have merged the three datasets into one and are splitting it into train and test.

 Questions answered:
-We started out with couple of problem statements in mind.
  After the predictions we can safely say that we are answering them with good accuracy.
 •	We are predicting the meter reading or energy a particular type of buildings consumes.
 •	This information can be used for planning future building constructions with reduced cost and energy emissions.